AGhariebiyan/to-the-root-backend/README.md

 1. one-community-fe Nuxt front end client
 2. sanity-studio instance

-This is where pm2 is used for.
+This is what pm2 is used for.
 So first please install PM2: https://pm2.keymetrics.io/docs/usage/quick-start/

 PM2 has different commands, but for this project these are the ones mostly used:
 1. ```bash